PowerShellEmpire/PowerTools/PowerView/README.md

-    Get-NetRDPSession               -   gets active RDP sessions for a specified server (like qwinsta) Get-LastLoggedOn                -   return the last logged on user for a target host Get-NetProcess                  -   gets the remote processes and owners on a remote server Get-UserLogonEvent              -   returns logon events from the event log for a specified host Get-UserTGTEvent                -   returns TGT request events for a specified host
+    Get-NetRDPSession               -   gets active RDP sessions for a specified server (like qwinsta) Get-LastLoggedOn                -   return the last logged on user for a target host Get-NetProcess                  -   gets the remote processes and owners on a remote server Get-UserEvent                   -   returns logon or TGT events from the event log for a specified host

 ## User-Hunting Functions: